This manual describes how to add a planet to SpaceEngine. Before continuing, it is recommended that you read these manuals first:

 1) The Editor does not save changes to the files.
 You must export the script and manually copy/paste the code from it.

 2) The Editor is not finished yet, so it doesn't allow you to edit all parameters, and it may have some glitches.

 Almost all changes require pressing the [Update] button to apply.
 Pressing the [Reset] button will return the settings to those the planet had before you opened the Editor.
-This means that if you made some changes and closed the editor, you wouldn’t be able to reset them back anymore.
+This means that if you make some changes and close the editor, you won't be able to reset them back again.
 Only restarting SpaceEngine will reset them (remember, Editor does not save the changes to the file).
 So if you want to achieve good results, or if you want to be more skilled in creating planets, read the next chapter of this tutorial.